 A hospital’s database can be breached in several distinctive ways.

-It’s very easy for someone to impersonate an IT company rep who needs to do maintenance, hence is looking for credentials information.
+It’s straightforward for someone to impersonate an IT company rep who needs to do maintenance, hence is looking for credentials information.

-The second and a bit more challenging option involves the use of brute force to access the network in a completely unauthorized way.
+The second and a bit more challenging option involves brute force to access the network in a completely unauthorized way.

 Security experiments show that the second data breach method isn’t that difficult to utilize.